-Grass being deprived of its fundamental needs by compacted soil, lawn grasses struggle in stressful situations, such as heat and low rainfall, and lose their strong, rich color.
-Grasses gradually thin and eventually die out altogether, for lack of the oxygen, h2O, and nutrients available just inches away.
+Grass being deprived of its fundamental needs by compacted soil, lawn grasses struggle in stressful situations, such as heat and low rainfall, and lose their full and rich color.
+Grasses gradually thin and eventually die out altogether for lack of the oxygen, h2O, and nutrients available just inches away.
 Even a single aeration session can open the avenue for these essentials to reach their mark and put your grass back on an uphill course.

 What Aerate Can Do For You

 Aerate can help make your yard healthier by decreasing its maintenance conditions through these means:

 · Enhanced air exchange between the soil and atmosphere